-The Story Behind the Trends- The NI average has fallen in 2011/12 to 46.8%, in line with Belfast and Castlereagh.
-Castlereagh is still above the NI average and Belfast below.
+The Story Behind the Trends - The Southern average has seen a drop in children achieving Level 3 or above in line with the NI average of 40.6% in June 12.
 Please Note: Due to a different assessment procedure information is only available at Level 2 or above.
 Level 3's are contained within the Level 2 or above information for June 2013.
-(See Page 50).
+(See Page 49).

-Key Stage Two - ENGLISH Data Source: Department of Education
+Key Stage One - MATHS Data Source: Department of Education